WordPress/php-ai-client/docs/ARCHITECTURE.md

 **Note:** The class diagrams are also not meant to be comprehensive in terms of any specific configuration keys or parameters which are or will be supported.
 For now, the relevant definitions don't include any specific parameter names or constants.

-### Overview: Fluent API for AI consumption
+### Overview: Fluent API for AI implementers

-This is a subset of the overall class diagram, purely focused on the fluent API for AI consumption.
+This is a subset of the overall class diagram, purely focused on the fluent API for AI implementers.

 ```mermaid
 ---